Do you know your West Virginia craft beer history? I’ve updated a brief paper I wrote about the history of craft beer brewing in West Virginia.

 Northend Brewing, which opened in Parkersburg in 1997, bought the brewing equipment of the failed Cardinal Brewing in Charleston.
 It is located in the state’s oldest tavern: North End Tavern.
 It celebrates its 20th anniversary in 2017 and is the state’s longest continuously operating brewery location under the original ownership.
 Blackwater Brewing, founded in 1998 in Davis, is still brewing there, though it changed owners a few years back.

 Long hangover ends in 2009

 Things remained slow for state brewers through the mid-2000s, but by the late 2000s, the current craft beer revolution began to take shape.
+When in 2009, new state legislation raised the alcohol cap on beer from 6% to 12%, the state became instantly more attractive to craft brewery investors.
 While West Virginia was slower than most states to begin seeing widespread investment, our craft brewery explosion is now under way.
-In 2009, when new staste legislation raised the alcohol cap on beer from 6% to 12%.
-The state became instantly more attractive to craft brewery investors.

-Of today’s 26 operating West Virginia breweries, 22 have a heritage no more than 10 years old.
-Of those twenty-two, 20 are less than five years old.
+Of today’s 27 operating West Virginia breweries, 23 have a heritage no more than 10 years old.
+Of those twenty-two, 21 are less than five years old.
 Seven received their licenses in 2016 alone.
-Three more became licensed in 2017, and at least one or two others should also open this year.
-We have had only one brewery go out of business permanently in the past 10 years (Mountaineer Brewing in Martinsburg).
-Small independent breweries are by far the most exciting part of the beverage alcohol industry in West Virginia.
+Four more became licensed in 2017.
+In the past 10 years, we have had only one brewery go out of business permanently (Mountaineer Brewing in Martinsburg).
+Small independent breweries are by far the most exciting part of the beverage alcohol industry in West Virginia today.

 Significant brewery business opportunities exist